skyscreen/DevOps_NCV_Java/mac_ncv/Readme.md

 5. verify by docker    :docker ps
 6. verify by http .    : http://localhost:8090/ServletTest-1/hello
 7. since v1.2 use consul-template, nomad use --add-host to stick to docker container
+8. query value by conslu key, get vault value from its token value.